 (l) to consider, and make recommendations in relation to, any written laws, draft laws, reports, policies, practices, procedures or other matters relating to the wellbeing of children and young people that are referred to the Commissioner by the Minister or the Standing Committee;

-(m) to perform any other function conferred on the Commissioner by or under this Act or any other written law;
+[(m) deleted]

 (n) to consult with children and young people from a broad range of socio-economic backgrounds and age groups throughout Western Australia each year;

-(o) to do anything which the Commissioner considers is necessary or convenient to further the principle in section 3 or any of the guiding principles in section 4.
+(o) to do anything which the Commissioner considers is necessary or convenient to further the principle in section 3 or any of the guiding principles in section 4;

+(p) to perform any other function conferred on the Commissioner by or under this Act or any other written law.

+[Section 19 amended by No. 46 of 2009 s.
+5(3).]

 20. Matters relevant to performance of functions

 (1) In performing the Commissioner’s functions, the Commissioner must —